CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Methodology

 \subsection{Compact and Informative Representation}

 To construct compact, feature-based representations for each scientific document, we first perform document-level information extraction offline.
-As described in Section~\ref{sec: semantic document features}, we use zero-shot information extraction to obtain target semantic features: \textit{category}, \textit{section}, and \textit{keyword}.
+As described in Section~\ref{sec: semantic document features}, we use LLMs to obtain target semantic features: \textit{category}, \textit{section}, and \textit{keyword}.
 Formally, for a given document $p_i$, we obtain:

 These features are designed to capture the core semantics of scientific documents in a token-efficient manner.
-The extraction is performed offline, and the results are cached and reused at inference time to avoid any additional runtime delay.
-The prompt templates for extracting different features can be found in Appendix~\ref{appendix: prompt templates}.
+The extraction is performed offline, and the results are cached and reused during inference time to avoid any additional runtime delay.